-Lesson Plan 2: Reflect on U UDHR concepts through creative expressions Objectives for Student Learning: Engage deeper reflections on the meanings of the concepts contained within the UDHR Encourage creative expressions of student ideas about the concepts Curriculum Standards: (California) History-Social Science Standards 11.9 Students analyze U.S. policy since World War II Reading Standards 1.0 and 2.0(Focus on Informational Material) Writing Standards 1.0 and 2.0 (Focus on well defined perspective and reasoned argument) Performing Arts Standards 1.0 Artistic Perception; 2.0 Creative Expression Skills: Critical thinking, Interpretation and creative expression of concepts, Language, Writing Notes/Ideas for Additional Select among different major concepts connected with the UDHR and review the general definitions of each concept: Universality Fair versus Not Fair Each of the Four Freedoms: Freedom of speech Freedom freligion Freedom from fear Freedom from want Terms contained within the 30 Articles, such as Mobility Education Leisure Assign students to research and write the definitions of each of these terms, using dictionaries and on-line search resources Prepare guide questions to prompt students to write their reflections on each concept, such as: What are different words to describe "universality"?
+LESSON PLAN 2: REFLECT ON UDHR CONCEPTS THROUGH CREATIVE EXPRESSIONS Objectives for Student Learning: Engage deeper reflections on the meanings of the concepts contained within the UDHR Encourage greative expressions of student ideas shout the concepts.
+G 1 1 G 1 1 Encourage creative expressions of student ideas about the concepts Viscourage creative expressions of student ideas about the concepts Viscourage creative expressions of student ideas about the concepts Viscourage creative expressions of student ideas about the concepts Viscourage creative expressions of student ideas about the concepts Viscourage creative expressions of student ideas about the concepts Viscourage creative expressions of student ideas about the concepts Viscourage creative expressions of student ideas about the concepts Viscourage creative expressions of student ideas about the concepts Viscourage creative expressions Viscourage creative Viscourage Viscourage Curriculum Standards: History-Social Science Standards 10.9 and 11.9 Students analyze U.S. This size of World Way H. This size of W (California) policy since World War II • Reading Standards1.0 and 2.0(Focus on Informational Material) • Writing Standards 1.0 and 2.0 (Focus on well defined perspective and reasoned argument) Performing Arts Standards 1.0 Artistic Perception; 2.0 Creative Expression Skills: Critical thinking, Interpretation and creative expression of concepts, Language, Writing Activities: Select among different major concepts connected with the UDHR and review the general definitions of each concept, such as: Universality Fair versus Not Fair • Each of the Four Freedoms: Freedom of speech Freedom of religion Freedom from fear Freedom from want Terms contained within the 30 Articles, such as Mobility • Education • Leisure Assign students to research and write the definitions of each of the selected terms, using dictionaries and on-line search resources Prepare guide questions to prompt students to write their reflections on each concept, such as: What are different words to describe "universality"?
 How would you know if someone was experiencing freedom of speech, religion?
-Have students read aloud their different ideas Select 6 - 10 of the different ideas discussed Form groups of 3-4 students and assign each group 2 or 3 of the selected ideas Have the students create dramatic depictions of the ideas, using movement, creating statues/tableaus or acting out, allowing approximately 3-5 minutes per vignette Discuss student reflections on how the different art forms helped illustrate the meaning of the UDHR and how they may have shifted their own ideas after seeing the dramatic depictions Notes/Ideas for Additional Learning Opportunities
+Have students read aloud their different ideas Select 6 - 10 of the different ideas discussed Form groups of 3-4 students and assign each group 2 or 3 of the selected ideas Have the students create a series of dramatic depictions of the ideas, using movement, creating statues/tableaus or acting out, allowing approximately 3-5 minutes per vignette Have students reflect on each group's portrayals and how they helped Have students reflect on each group's portrayals and how they helped illustrate the meaning of the UDHR Suggested Questions to How did your group decide on the way to express your concepts?
+Guide Deeper Reflection How did acting out the concept or watching others act out their concepts and Critical Thinking: affect the way you understood the meaning of the concept?
+What information would help you better understand the meaning of each Article?
+What are ways to obtain this information?

-CURRICULUM AND RESOURCE GUIDE FOR TEACHERS & ORGANIZATION LEADERS Page 15 of 25
+THE WORLD AS IT COULD BE HUMAN RIGHTS EDUCATION PROGRAM CURRICULUM AND RESOURCE GUIDE FOR TEACHERS & ORGANIZATION LEADERS Page 17 of 29